Daniel-Griffiths/firebite/README.md

 # Usage

+Rename `.env.example` to `.env` and enter the relevant api details

-Install all the dependencies
+Then install all the dependencies and run the app

 `yarn install && yarn start`

-Then rename `.env.example` to `.env` and enter the relevant api details

 # API